GET STARTED | Get Your Fair Cash Offer Today

 FAQs About Selling Homes Containing Hazardous Building Materials

-Sometimes it can be hard to sell a house in Chicago that has dangerous building materials like asbestos.
-This brings up a number of questions that people often have.
-People who own homes often wonder what the legal requirements are for telling potential buyers that their home has asbestos in it.
+Sometimes, selling a house in Chicago with dangerous building materials like asbestos can be difficult.
+This raises a number of questions.
+People who own homes often wonder what the legal requirements are for telling potential buyers that their home has asbestos.

 It is the law in Illinois that buyers must include information about known asbestos problems in the property disclosure statement.
-Another common question is whether the house needs to be fixed up before it can be put on the market.
+Another common question is whether the house needs to be fixed before being put on the market.

-Even though it’s not needed by law, many sellers choose to get rid of or cover up asbestos to make their home look better and raise its value.
+Even though it’s not required by law, many sellers choose to remove or cover up asbestos to improve their homes’ appearance and raise their value.
 During the sale process, buyers may ask for an inspection or try to arrange repairs.
-This is why it’s important for sellers to know what their rights and duties are.
+This is why it’s important for sellers to know their rights and duties.

 Some homeowners are curious about how asbestos affects the value of their homes.
-Usually, homes with unresolved asbestos problems may lose value because buyers may be hesitant to buy them and the costs of remediation may be high.
-Home buyers who know the Chicago market well can help you get through these complicated situations and make sure you follow the rules while selling a home that has dangerous materials like asbestos.
+Usually, homes with unresolved asbestos problems may lose value because buyers may be hesitant to buy them, and the costs of remediation may be high.
+Home buyers who know the Chicago market well can help you get through these complicated situations and ensure you follow the rules while selling a home with dangerous materials like asbestos.

 Future Trends: Impact of Environmental Safety on Real Estate Sales

 As people become more aware of environmental safety, future trends in Chicago’s real estate market show that selling homes with asbestos will be much harder.
-More strict rules and notification requirements have been put in place for residential properties that contain asbestos because buyers are becoming more wary of properties that might pose health risks.
+More strict rules and notification requirements have been implemented for residential properties that contain asbestos because buyers are becoming more wary of properties that might pose health risks.

 Can You Sell House With Asbestos Chicago, IL

-Because of this change, sellers are taking action to deal with asbestos problems, either by removing them or giving full disclosures, in order to keep property prices high and attract buyers who care about the environment.
-Also, improvements in technology for finding and getting rid of asbestos are making it easier for sellers to handle worries about asbestos in a good way.
+Because of this change, sellers are taking action to deal with asbestos problems, either by removing them or giving full disclosures, to keep property prices high and attract buyers who care about the environment.
+Also, improvements in technology for finding and getting rid of asbestos are making it easier for sellers to handle worries about asbestos properly.

 As a way to change, real estate professionals are also learning about environmental safety standards and using this information in their marketing.
 As sustainability becomes more important to many customers, they will want clear information about environmental dangers like asbestos.
-This will likely change future real estate deals in Chicago, forcing sellers to put safety measures and following new rules at the top of their list of priorities.
+This will likely change future real estate deals in Chicago, forcing sellers to prioritize safety measures and following new rules.

 Can You Still Sell a House with Asbestos?

-In Chicago’s real estate market, you can still sell a house with asbestos, but you have to be very careful and plan ahead.
+In Chicago’s real estate market, you can still sell a house with asbestos, but you must be careful and plan.
 When selling a house that has asbestos in it, it’s important to know the Illinois and Chicago-specific labeling rules and laws.

 Asbestos is a dangerous substance that must be disclosed to possible buyers.
-To find out how much asbestos is in your house, you should hire a professional inspector.
+You should hire a professional inspector to find out how much asbestos is in your house.

-Once the asbestos is found, you have two choices: hire qualified abatement services to get rid of it, or sell the property “as-is,” which usually means for less money because of the cost of future cleanup.
+Once asbestos is found, you have two choices: hire qualified abatement services to remove it or sell the property “as-is,” which usually means for less money because of the cost of future cleanup.
 Clear documentation and honesty are very important.
 Giving buyers thorough reports can help build trust and make negotiations easier.

 Working with a real estate person with a lot of experience who knows Chicago’s rules about dangerous materials can also speed up the process.
 In Chicago’s competitive real estate market, buyers can successfully sell a home with asbestos if they carefully think about these things.
 At Illinois Real Estate Buyers, we buy houses as-is and with cash, and even buy inherited houses with probate.
 We buy houses for cash and as-is, so you won’t have to worry about staging costs.
 You can read our reviews and also find out about the process of how we buy houses.